Click below for an audio version of this review – listening time 18 minutes.

 Another friend, who died soon after these happy years, is Gideon.
 Slightly eccentric, one has to admire the ingenuity of fining oneself for various lapses with something pleasurable.
 In his case, his fines are administered in the form of glasses of wine.
 Our ornery friend Hoyle, perhaps thinking of his own health problems, is unimpressed.

-… while Gideon cracked open a bottle of wine.
 He had got into the habit of ‘fining’ himself for little errors of taste of judgement.
 ‘Damn,’ he would say, ‘ I fine myself two glasses of red.’
 Or else ‘I simply can’t let that pass without fining myself a glass of white.’ … Now he fined himself for his rudeness to the American-Greek of Cameiro Skala while Hoyle watched him with all the weight of his unexpressed distaste apparent in his expression.
 ‘Your liver will have to pay up in the end,’ he remarked sourly.

 Again, I can’t vouch for any validity in these national-characteristic memes, but Gideon’s alignment with his humorous and prejudiced definition of his own race at least has the virtue of consistency.

 ‘Have you never heard Gideon’s own definition of an Englishman?’ he asked.
 ‘It fits him perfectly.
-An Englishman may be defined as soft-centred creature with a tough and horny shell, through which two very sensitive antennae (humour and prejudice) explore the world around him.’
+An Englishman may be defined as a soft-centred creature with a tough and horny shell, through which two very sensitive antennae (humour and prejudice) explore the world around him.’

 Lastly, Durrell’s book touches on creativity, and he meets two people who are dedicated to one or another form of art.
 Koch is an Austrian artist who managed to stay one step ahead of the German army’s recruitment officers throughout the war, by deftly deploying their own rules and regulations and slipping through the net on a series of labyrinthine ‘technicalities’.
 Which coincidentally left this ‘aristocrat of the spirit’ free to pursue his art.